-In unusual situations, juniors and seniors may petition the Knight Institute to have courses taken at Cornell other than First-Year Writing Seminars fulfill the various freshman writing requirements in effect at the University.
+In unusual situations, students beyond their first year may petition the Knight Institute to have courses taken at Cornell other than First-Year Writing Seminars fulfill the various freshman writing requirements in effect at the University.
 The Institute advises students about these courses on request.
 To request writing credit for such courses, students must file, in 101 McGraw Hall, the "Petition for Course Substitution."
 Petitions must be filed before such courses are actually taken.
 Requests for course substitution credit will NOT be approved after a course has been taken.
 Additionally, courses offered in the three-week sessions (January/June) may not be used for Course Substitution.

 Medical/Dental/Grad School letters